4l3b/WorkTrack/README.md

 WORK TIME:
-Enter the length of the work session.
+Enter the length of your work session.
 Click the button to insert a default value of 8 hours.

 CLOCK IN:
 Enter the clock in time.
 Click the button to insert the current time.